shuyangsun/goo-gol-conway/README.md

 $ gol --demo starwars

 # Run a demo, but in triangular mode.
-$ gol --demo bombers --triangle
+$ gol --demo bombers --triangular

 # Run from a JSON configuration file, checkout help message for examples.
 $ gol --config /path/to/config.json